Your Baby's Growth: 11 Months

 Is My Baby Growing Normally?

 - Has your baby been sick?
-A couple days of not feeling well, especially if combined with vomiting or diarrhea, can lead to weight loss.
+A couple days of not eating, especially if combined with vomiting or diarrhea, can lead to weight loss.
 The weight will come back when your little one feels better.

 - Is your baby on the move?
-Crawling, cruising, and walking will burn calories, so weight gain might be less with this new mobility.
+Crawling and walking will burn calories, so weight gain might be less with this new mobility.

 - Is your baby more interested in playing peek-a-boo or dropping the spoon on the floor than eating?
 The world is a fascinating place, and your baby is learning new things every day.
 Try not to distract your baby during mealtime.
 Also watch for signs that your little one has eaten enough.